interactivetools-com/ZenDB/README.md

 ## Method Arguments

 <div style="margin-left: 30px;">

-All of the database methods share these common method arguments
+All of the database methods share these common method arguments.
 </div>

 ### $baseTable

 <div style="margin-left: 30px;">

 Table name without prefix.
 The table prefix will be added automatically.
 </div>

 ### $conditions

 <div style="margin-left: 30px;">

 The conditions specify which rows are returned.
 Can be a primary key as an integer, an array of WHERE conditions, or an SQL query string with optional placeholders.
 Examples: